What is melatonin?

 The worry is that using melatonin consistently for years may decrease your natural production, which in theory could cause some health problems.

 The current advice is to use melatonin supplementation for short periods of time, only for when you’re having sleep issues.
+If you’re in the UK, you can find out the alternatives to melatonin for optimising sleep.

 Benefits of melatonin